Adaptive Reinforcement Learning for Unobservable Random Delays: Interaction-Delayed Reinforcement Learning with Real-Valued Delay

 \subsection{Interaction Layer to Enforce Discrete Delay}

-If we assume that the environment will be excited every $\tau_{\text{environment}}$ seconds, then we can express the delay as a discrete number of steps, rounded up to the nearest muliple of $\tau_{\text{environment}}$.
+If we assume that the environment will be excited every $\tau_{\text{environment}}$ seconds, then we can express the delay as a discrete number of steps, rounded up to the nearest multiple of $\tau_{\text{environment}}$.

 Delay being expressed in real time makes it inconvenient to reason about with respect to the MDP describing the environment interaction.
-To resolve this, we introduce an \emph{interaction layer} that sits between the agent and system we want to control.
+To resolve this, we introduce an \emph{interaction layer} that sits between the agent and the system we want to control.
 The primary role of the interaction layer is to discretize time and ensure that $\tau_{\text{environment}}$ is constant.
 It operates under the assumptions that the interaction layer can

 \begin{enumerate} \item observe the system at any time (read sensors), \item excite the system at any time (apply actions), and \item observe and excite with negligible real-world delay (assumed $\tau = 0$). \end{enumerate}